North Dakota State Personnel Standards

 State Department North Dakota Education Standards and Practices Board

-State Department Hyperlink http://www.nd.gov/espb/licensure/
+State Department Hyperlink https://www.nd.gov/espb/licensure/school-psychologist-licensure

 Type of License/Certificate Licensure/Certificate